 10 Weeks Old

-When a puppy reaches 10 weeks of age, or 2,5 months, it is fully ready to be trained, and probably should be.
-If you’ve nailed down the bite inhibition, it will be much easier for you to proceed.
+When a puppy reaches 10 weeks of age, or about 2.5 months, it is fully ready to begin training and likely should.
+If you’ve established bite inhibition, moving on to other training will be much easier.

 Even though you can train a German Shepherd at this age quite easily, the amount of commands that you can teach is quite low, and they are partially just for looks.